gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [User Guide](userguide/play_plugin.html) as well as the sample builds delivered with the Gradle distribution for more information on using the `play` plugin.

-### Support for verifying Gradle wrapper distribution download against SHA-256 hash

-It is now possible to verify the integrity of the Gradle distribution used by the [Gradle wrapper](userguide/gradle_wrapper.html) against a known checksum.
-This provides an extra level of assurance that the Gradle runtime is exactly the intended version.

-To enable verification you need only specify a `distributionSha256Sum` property in your project's `gradle-wrapper.properties` file.

-    distributionSha256Sum=e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855

-Please see section [Verification of downloaded Gradle distributions](userguide/gradle_wrapper.html#sec:verification) of the User Guide for more information.

-This feature was contributed by [Dominik Schürmann](https://github.com/dschuermann).

 ### Support for functionally testing Gradle plugins

 This release brings the initial version of, the long awaited, official support for functionally testing Gradle plugins.